 Ecological Transitions pathway

-The Ecological Transitions program of the Sciences Po Grenoble - UGA diploma trains students and professionals to support and manage ecological transition projects in all types of organizations - administrations, associations, local authorities, cooperatives, companies - and in most sectors of activity concerned by the challenges of transition.
-This pathway aims to provide knowledge and operational skills in the key sectors of ecological transition - transport, energy, agriculture and food, industry and construction - as well as in the modes of governance of this transition - democratic practices, territorial policies, international relations...
+The Sciences Po Grenoble - UGA diploma in Ecological Transitions trains students and professionals to support and manage ecological transition projects in all types of organizations - administrations, associations, local authorities, cooperatives, companies - and in most sectors of activity concerned by the challenges of transition.
+The course is designed to provide knowledge and operational skills in the key sectors of the ecological transition - transport, energy, agriculture and food, industry and construction - as well as in the modes of governance of this transition - democratic practices, territorial policies, international relations, etc.

 At a glance